nbicocchi/learn-microservices/modules/communication/slides/5 - Async communication (RabbitMQ).md

 # Asynchronous communications (RabbitMQ)

-RabbitMQ is a widely used open-source message broker that facilitates communication between different parts of a distributed system.
-It enables applications to send and receive messages through a robust and flexible messaging system based on the Advanced Message Queuing Protocol (AMQP).
+[RabbitMQ](https://www.rabbitmq.com/) is a widely used open-source message broker that facilitates communication between different parts of a distributed system.
+It enables applications to send and receive messages through a robust and flexible messaging system based on the [Advanced Message Queuing Protocol (AMQP)](https://www.amqp.org/).
 RabbitMQ supports various messaging patterns, making it suitable for various use cases.

+RabbitMQ can be managed via its management UI, or via command-line tools, or via code using RabbitMQ client libraries.

 ## Key Components of RabbitMQ